prologuetech/laravel-big/README.md

 $results = $big->run($query);
 ```

-When using ```run``` we automatically poll BigQuery and return all results as a laravel collection object for you.
+When using ```run``` we automatically poll BigQuery and return all results as a laravel collection object for you so you
+can enjoy your results as a refreshing cup of Laravel.

 ## Change log